 Summarize in your own words, not the speaker’s: Using your own words is usually easier and more efficient than trying to use the lecturer’s words.
 Also, paraphrasing can help you to actually understand the topic, rather than just repeating what you are hearing.

 Learn to listen for main points: Remember, your goal of note taking is to help you understand and remember, not to record all information.
 You have to learn to identify the main points so that you will be able to efficiently summarize.

 Listen for “signal words”: Instructors often give you clues to the main points by using “signal words,” like “the most important…” “the three main…” Learn to listen for these signal words, and use them to determine what the instructor thinks is important.
 Listing or numbering is another good indication that important information is being given.

-Listen for change in voice or rate of speech: Lecturers’ voices or rate of speech may change as they discuss important topics.
-When the speakers voice gets louder or softer, or higher or lower, it is usually an indication that he or she considers the point being made to be important.
-Speaking very slowly, as if the speaker is dictating, is another good indication that a main point is being discussed.
+Listen for a change in voice or rate of speech: Lecturers’ voices or rate of speech may change as they discuss important topics.
+When the speaker’s voice gets louder or softer, or higher or lower, it is usually an indication that he or she considers the point being made to be important.
+Speaking very slowly, as if the speaker is dictating, is another good indication that an important point is being discussed.

 Watch for nonverbal clues: When a speaker walks towards the audiences, paces, uses hand or finger gestures, or strikes the podium, it usually shows that he or she is making an important point.

 Remember that the instructor will tend to talk about the parts of the text that he/she thinks is important and that those things will likely be on the tests: Usually, the instructor cannot cover everything in the text in his or her lectures, so he/she will cover the more important points.
 He or she is giving you clues to what you should study for the tests.